Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1inclass.md

 toc: true
 ---

-## Wednesday In Class Activity
+## Wednesday In Class

 Today we'll ask you to think about emergent activities (i.e., case studies) arising within or associated to bioengineering.
-We’d like you to work in small groups (~3 people).
-As you are discussing and brainstorming please work to ground your answers in the real possibilities.
+We’d like you to work in small groups (3 people).
+As you are discussing and brainstorming please ground your answers in the real possibilities.
 Feel free to use the internet and the TAs to help develop and debate your positions.
 As a tool for considering each case we outline below three different aspects of how bioengineering can have impacts.

 ### Economy (how will we make things?)